chinhonnang0000/asteroidgen/README.md

 campaign
 - 1 main planet.
 1 test planet.
 - 5 main missions (excluding tests and sides).
-- start with subpar lead tier techs.
-- more overpowered techs as you progress throgh this mod.
+- start with subpar lead tier techs.  and progress to subsequent tiers. - more overpowered techs as you progress throgh this mod.
+- - copper titanium
+  - tibanberyl
+  - AEGA (work in progress)

 - No hidden items, Techs from other mods can be brought here as long as resources are available.
 - Launch to adjacent and non-user generated fields.
 They can be captured by :
 - - save and quit, abondaon, lose the battle or swapping fields.
 Then the field will have 30 waves instead of infinite waves.